Library Cards and Lending

 Most library materials may be renewed for three (3) borrowing periods, except for those materials that have a hold on the item.
 Materials may be renewed in person, by calling the library during operating hours, or using the InfoSoup online catalog.

 Reference materials do not circulate.

 A total of 150 items may be checked out on a patron card, 25 of which may be A/V items.

 Fines and Overdues

-Library accounts over the amount of $5.00 are no longer considered in good standing, and per Outagamie-Waupaca Library System standards, are unable to be used for checkouts, renewals, computer access, etc. Accounts with fines/fees over the amount of $50.00 will be refered to an outside collections agency.
-All costs will be the responsibility of the library borrower.
+Library accounts over the amount of $5.00 are no longer considered in good standing, and per Outagamie-Waupaca Library System standards, are unable to be used for checkouts, renewals, computer access, etc. Accounts with fines/fees over the amount of $50.00 will be referred to a collections agency.
+All costs, including the collections processing fee, will be the responsibility of the library borrower.